 - Pothos Plant

-Live plants will help to provide moisture in the enclosure, but you will also want to mist the chameleon two to three times a day.
-Always allow time for the housing to dry out in between misting cycles and don’t let excess water pool at the bottom.
-You can also consider investing in an automatic drip or rain system and run it during the day twice a week.
+Live plants will help provide moisture inside the enclosure, but you will also want to mist the chameleon two to three times a day.
+Always allow time for the housing to dry out between misting cycles and don’t let excess water pool at the bottom.
+You may also invest in an automatic drip or rain system and run it during the day twice a week.
 This will give the chameleon big, juicy droplets of water to drink and will also keep the plants watered.

-Before feeding the insects to your panther chameleon, you must first gut load them at least 12 hours in advance to provide optimal health benefits.
+Before feeding insects to your panther chameleon, you must first gut load them at least 12 hours in advance to provide optimal health benefits for your pet.
 Gut loading the insects consists of feeding them a nutritious powdered diet.
-You feed the insects by placing them in a container with the powder, along with a piece of a potato as a form of hydration.
+You feed the insects by placing them in a container with the powder, along with a piece of a potato for hydration.
 You should also dust the insects with a powder containing essential vitamins, minerals and calcium before feeding them to the panther chameleon.
 To dust the insects, place them in a bag or can with the powder and shake lightly to coat.